 - Connectivity: developing local transport schemes that complement regional and national networks, as well as supporting the delivery of improved digital connectivity.

-Both Kidsgrove and Newcastle-under-Lyme have been selected to bid for this opportunity and have appointed AECOM, an independent infrastructure consultancy, to work with the two Town Deal Boards to develop separate Town Deal Investment Plans for Newcastle-under-Lyme and Kidsgrove.
+Both Kidsgrove and Newcastle-under-Lyme were selected to bid for this opportunity and appointed AECOM (external link), an independent infrastructure consultancy, to work with the two Town Deal Boards to develop separate Town Deal Investment Plans (TIPs) for Newcastle-under-Lyme and Kidsgrove.
 Each Plan is aiming to secure up to £25 million of Town Deal funding from the Government to improve Newcastle-under-Lyme’s and Kidsgrove's economies.
 Town Deals are primarily focused on capital projects to build, improve, maintain, or develop assets.

-Funding was allocated to Newcastle-under-Lyme Borough Council to help them develop the two town deals and part of this funding was used to appoint AECOM, infrastructure consultants, to help produce the TIP.
+Funding was allocated to Newcastle-under-Lyme Borough Council to help them develop the two town deals and part of this funding was used to appoint AECOM to help produce the TIP.
 AECOM were appointed following a competitive process and approval by both Town Deal Boards.

 Find out more